CleverRaven/Cataclysm-DDA/doc/reviewing_PR_guide.md

 ## 2. Length restrictions

 The length restrictions are just a suggestion, but an important one.
-If a PR goes longer than this, there's a high chance it violates rule 1.
-If it does not violate rule 1 and has good reason for being very long (eg. it's a simple automated change to a ton of documents), then this one might be skipped.
+If a PR goes longer than this, there's a high chance it violates point 1.
+If it does not violate point 1 and has good reason for being very long (eg. it's a simple automated change to a ton of documents), then this one might be skipped.
 If the changes are very tidily broken into organized commits, and those commits are not squashed during merge, then it might also be safe to ignore this one.
 Mapgen changes are also pretty much always exempt because maps are huge... but if you have a lot of other changes, it might be a good idea to do the maps in a separate PR first.

 The reason for this rule is similar to #1.
 Very long PRs have a higher chance of introducing errors, and then those errors are hard to find.
 Reviewers and bugfixers are human, and the longer the single block of changes, the harder it is to find the one that introduced the problem.